chauhan-nitin/UCI-AutomobileDataset/README.md

 The third factor is the relative average loss payment per insured vehicle year.
 This value is normalized for all autos within a particular size classification (two-door small, station wagons, sports/speciality, etc...), and represents the average loss per car per year.

 Note: Several of the attributes in the database could be used as a "class" attribute.

+In this repository, I've shown my approach towards the problem and have tried to encounter the several business prospects I can fulfil when dealing with dataset related to automobiles.